IWantToClearMyHead/C2/docs/Hardware_CPU.md

 $ gcc -o e3 e3.o
 ```

-:question: is one line one instruction?
+❓ is one line one instruction

 In C, there are three kinds of instruction: declare, arithmetic and contorl.
 For control, there are four kinds:

 |||
 |----|----|
 |Sequentail|Order|